ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 1. Click **Zendesk Chat**.

     Follow the instructions that are provided on the screen.

-The following sections help you with the steps.
+The following sections help you with the setup steps.

-## Connecting the assistant to Zendesk
+### Connecting the assistant to Zendesk
 {: #deploy-zendesk-connect}

 1. When your dialog is ready, click **Connect now**.